-Buying Property at Foreclosure Sales: A Deal or a Dud?
+Buying Property at Foreclosure Sales: A Deal or A Dud? by R. Scott Alagood

 If you ever watch late-night television, then you have seen those infomercials touting the ability to make you an overnight millionaire by purchasing financially distressed real estate.
 There are many individuals and companies who have built successful lives and businesses through the acquisition of financially distressed real estate.
 However, unless the process is fully understood and the risks are knowingly accepted, the purchase of financially distressed property at a foreclosure sale is not necessarily for the cash rich novice.
 The following legal and practical issues should be considered prior to acquiring property at a non-judicial foreclosure sale held under a Texas deed of trust.